-- (a) A union member shall have the right to wear or display on their person the recognized insignia of the Union. - (b) The Union agrees to furnish the Commission one union shop card for each Commission office.
+- (a) A union member shall have the right to wear or display on their person the recognized insignia of the Union. - (b) The Union agrees to furnish the Commission one union shop card for each commission office which has been designated the work centre for one or more employees.
 This card will be displayed prominently on the premises and will remain the property of the Union to be surrendered upon demand. - (c) The recognized insignia of the Union shall include the designation "BCGEU".
 This designation shall, at the employee's option, be placed on stenography typed by a member of the Union.
 This designation shall be placed below the signatory initials on typewritten correspondence.